-Before the Pueblo Revolt of 1680, the Spanish recognized the opportunities for settlement of the rich, well watered Taos Valley in northeast New Mexico.
-Though attempts by missionaries had been made to convert the area Indians, the local people and adamantly resisted.
-This however, did not stop the Spanish from moving northward from Mexico, and attempting to rule over them.
+Before the Pueblo Revolt of 1680, the Spanish recognized the opportunities for settlement of the rich, well-watered Taos Valley in northeast New Mexico.
+Though missionaries’ attempts had been made to convert the area Indians, the local people and adamantly resisted.
+This, however, did not stop the Spanish from moving northward from Mexico and attempting to rule over them.
 This culminated in the Pueblo Revolt in 1680, effectively driving the Spanish out of the area for the next 12 years.
-The Spanish then began to return and Spanish control was initiated when an alcalde mayor was appointed in 1715.
-Spain began to issue land grants one of which is was called Las Trampas de Taos.
+The Spanish then began to return, and Spanish control was initiated when an alcalde mayor was appointed in 1715.
+Spain began to issue land grants, one of which is was called Las Trampas de Taos.
 In 1725 it became a permanent Spanish settlement called Ranchos de Taos.

 In 1776, Francisco Atanasio Domínguez wrote that “the settlement consists of scattered ranchos, and their owners are the citizens who live in the pueblo.”
 At that time, Ranchos de Taos was the largest Spanish settlement in the Taos Valley.
-By 1780, it was written of the community: “the settlement forms a square plaza, very capricious.
+By 1780, the community wrote: “the settlement forms a square plaza, very capricious.
 Its houses were almost finished in 1779 with towers at proportionate distances for their defense.”
-The plaza, with its unfinished church within it, enclosed over two acres in order to hold all the community’s livestock in the event of an Indian attack.
+With its unfinished church within it, the plaza enclosed over two acres to hold all the community’s livestock in the event of an Indian attack.

 In 1796, the village of Taos was formalized with the issuance of the Don Fernando de Taos Grant.
-At that time there were six Hispanic plazas in the area which were called home to 779 Hispanos.
+At that time, there were six Hispanic plazas in the area called home to 779 Hispanos.
 For the next two years, land from the Don Fernando de Taos Land Grant was given to 63 Spanish families.

-Fray Jose Benito Pereyro, priest of the Taos Pueblo, agreed to serve the settlers of the village and in 1816 the San Francisco de Asis Mission Church was completed.
+Fray Jose Benito Pereyro, a priest of the Taos Pueblo, agreed to serve the settlers of Ranchos de Taos, and in 1816 the San Francisco de Asis Mission Church was completed.

 In 1840 Matt Field wrote of Ranchos de Taos during his travels through New Mexico: “This town called the ranch lies at the base of a gigantic mountain and is watered by a swift stream that rushes from the ravine… It contains about 300 houses, and those are built completely together, forming a wall, enclosing a large square, in the center of which stands a church.”

-Today, the Francisco de Assisi Mission Church remains an important center of community life and the citizens of Ranchos de Taos ensure it stays in good condition.
-During major restoration in 1967, workers applied a hard plaster to protect the exterior and prevent future damage, and added a new roof.
+Today, the Francisco de Assisi Mission Church remains an important center of community life, and the citizens of Ranchos de Taos ensure it stays in good condition.
+During major restoration in 1967, workers applied a hard plaster to protect the exterior and prevent future damage and added a new roof.
 They also replaced the church doors with accurate replicas of the originals, and the vigas — wooden ceiling beams– and 60 percent of the corbels with historically accurate reproductions.
 Despite this attempt to protect the church, the hard plaster proved to be damaging.
-Since this time, citizens of Ranchos de Taos, parish members, and visitors gather for two weeks each June to re-mud the exterior of the adobe church with a mixture of mud and straw.
+Since this time, citizens of Ranchos de Taos, parish members, and visitors gather for two weeks each June to re-mud the adobe church’s exterior with a mixture of mud and straw.

-The population of Ranchos de Taos today is about 2500 people.
+The area population of Ranchos de Taos today is about 2,500 people.